trenusch/nalgene/README.md

 ```
 $ mosquitto
 $ python Receiver.py
-$ python gui.py
 ```
+Set up a conda environment using either Python 2.
+Install ipaaca using the scsbuild.py (https://gitlab.ub.uni-bielefeld.de/scs/scsbuild).
+Start mosquitto and the receiver, which initializes the lexicon (initial entries can be specified in the file).
-Start mosquitto and the listener.
-Afterwards, start the gui which will send a message to the listener with the desired input (could also come from another module!).
+Afterwards, messages can be send to the listener with the desired input or lexicon entries.
+The corresponding output is put into an output buffer by the system.
-Add the desired input in the first input box in the form of a dictionary, e.g.:
+An example of how messages can be send can be seen in Sender.py.

 * {"proposition": "subject", "subject": "hund", "action": "nehmen", "activation": 1.40}